agentmorris/MegaDetector/megadetector.md

 set PYTHONPATH=c:\git\MegaDetector;c:\git\yolov5
 ```

-If you want to use MDv4, there's one extra setup step (this will not break your MDv5 setup, you can run both in the same environment):
+If you want to use MDv4 (which you probably don't, unless you have a really good reason to), there's one extra setup step (this will not break your MDv5 setup, you can run both in the same environment):

 ```batch
 mamba activate cameratraps-detector